Fx64b/fx64b.dev/content/hello-world.md

 <br>

-If you have some spare time to waist you can help me clean up the code by creating a pull request.
+If you have some spare time to waste you can help me clean up the code by creating a pull request.

 <br>